skyfielders/python-skyfield/documentation/planetary.rst

-If you are directly manipulating vectors, you might simply want Skyfield to compute the NumPy rotation matrix for rotating vectors from the ICRF into the frame of reference of the Solar System body.
+If you are directly manipulating vectors, you might simply want Skyfield to compute the NumPy rotation matrix for rotating vectors from the ICRF into the frame of reference of the Solar System body’s longitude and latitude.
 The ``frame`` object returned above can return these matrices directly.
 If given a single time ``t``,